JuliaDocs/Documenter.jl/docs/src/man/guide.md

 !!! note
     If you use Documenter's default HTML output the name `index.md` is mandatory.
-    This file will be the main page of the rendered html documentation.
+    This file will be the main page of the rendered HTML documentation.

 Leave the newly added file empty and then run the following command from the `docs/` directory